kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Unfortunately this pattern happens all too often.
 People are writing several "helper functions" and "utilities" without realizing that their testing framework already offers this function either in a built-in manner or with the help of external modules.

-These utilities make the tests hard to understand (especially for junior developers) as they are filled with in-house code that is non transferable to other projects/companies.
+These utilities make the tests hard to understand (especially for junior developers) as they are filled with in-house knowledge that is non transferable to other projects/companies.
 Several times
 I have replaced "smart in-house testing solutions" with standard off-the-self libraries that do the same thing in a standardized manner.

 You should spend some time to learn what your testing framework can do.
 For example try to find how it can work with: